Esri/raster-deep-learning/samples/TextSAM/README.md

    pip install segment-anything
    ```

-5. Download the Segment Anything Model (SAM) checkpoint from the [repo](https://github.com/facebookresearch/segment-anything?tab=readme-ov-file#model-checkpoints) and point to it in the [text_SAM.py](text_SAM.py) file.
+5. Download the Segment Anything Model (SAM) checkpoint from the [repo](https://github.com/facebookresearch/segment-anything?tab=readme-ov-file#model-checkpoints) and point to it in the [TextSAM.py](TextSAM.py) file.

-6. Download the GroundingDINO checkpoint and Config file from the [repo](https://github.com/IDEA-Research/GroundingDINO?tab=readme-ov-file#luggage-checkpoints) and point to it in the [text_SAM.py](text_SAM.py) file.
+6. Download the GroundingDINO checkpoint and Config file from the [repo](https://github.com/IDEA-Research/GroundingDINO?tab=readme-ov-file#luggage-checkpoints) and point to it in the [TextSAM.py](TextSAM.py) file.

+7. Finally, to create a standalone DLPK, you may create a 7zip archive containing the model weights, source code of grounding_dino and segment_anything, along with the EMD and .py inference function from this repo.
+The archive should be given a DLPK extension.

 ## Issues